Why is it important

 Policy and Commitment

-B.Grimm Power gives the highest priority to occupational health and safety management and outcomes.
-We are committed to improve our efficiency and operation to promote occupational health, safety and environment in compliance with international standards including prevention and mitigation of the impact that occurred to surrounding communities nearby our power plants.
-We promote a safety culture and healthy employees with the goal to become zero workplace accident organisation by establishing the occupational health, safety, and the environment policy , which encompass all our operations, subsidiaries, and joint ventures under our control.
-Our occupational health, safety and environment policy encompasses the following:
+B.Grimm Power places the highest priority to occupational health and safety management.
+We are committed to improve our efficiency and operation to enhance occupational health, safety and environment in compliance with international standards including prevention and mitigation of the impact that occurred to surrounding communities nearby our power plants.
+We promote a safety culture and healthy employees with the goal to become zero workplace accident organisation by the Occupational Health, Safety, and Environment Policy which applies to all operations, subsidiaries, joint ventures and contractors under our control.
+The policy encompasses the following:

 Governance Structure